 Traveling out of the country?
-Baby will need a passport, and if only one parent is traveling, it is always a good idea to carry a consent letter from the other parent saying they are aware of the travel.
+Baby will need a passport.
+If only one parent is traveling, it is always a good idea to carry a consent letter from the other parent consenting to the travel.

 7. Strategize your packing.

 You’ll have the urge to pack everything conceivable when flying with a baby.
 While it is good to be prepared, the most important thing is accessibility.
-If you have to dig through 18″ of densely packed baby gear on the plane while holding a crying baby, you might be cursing your preparedness.
-Be sure to utilize an accessible bag where you can put items that are most likely to be needed on outside pockets.
+If you have to dig through 18 inches of densely packed baby gear on the plane while holding a crying baby, you might be cursing your preparedness.

-With four children, I’ve worked my way through a fair share of diaper bags, and I have always come back to a backpack.
+Choose a carry-on bag with outside pockets so items that are most likely to be needed are easily accessible.
+After four children, I’ve worked my way through a fair share of diaper bags, and I always come back to a backpack.
 It leaves hands free for baby and can fit items for you as well.

-9. Bring a change of clothes for Baby — or several.
+9. Bring a change of clothes for baby.
+And for you.

 10. What can you bring for your baby through airport security?

-Know what you can pack and bring through security.
-Formula, pumped milk, and baby food are all fair game EVEN if they are over the 3.4-ounce limit.
-Just be sure to let the agent know that you have baby items BEFORE putting them through the machine.
-They will hand inspect them.
+Formula, pumped milk, and baby food are all fair game, EVEN if they are over the 3.4-ounce limit.
+Just be sure to let the TSA agent know that you have baby items BEFORE putting them through the machine.
+The agents will hand inspect them.

-If you need water for the formula, you can bring it through security- even if it’s a full-size water bottle.
+If you need water for the formula, you can bring it through security, even if it’s a full-size water bottle.
 I highly recommend bringing room temperature water.
-Once you get past security most water will be chilled and most babies don’t prefer cold beverages.
+Once you get past security most water will be chilled and most babies don’t like cold beverages.